Voting in Alabama

 Voters in Alabama are required to show ID at the polls.
 It must be unexpired.
 Valid forms of identification include:

-• Alabama driver’s license or nondriver ID card (unexpired or expired less than 60 days)
+• Valid Non-driver ID (not expired or has been expired less than 60 days)

-• State issued ID (Alabama or any other state)
+• Valid State Issued ID (Alabama or any other state)

 Voter ID in Alabama